mosop/optarg/README.md

 <a name="named_argument_value_hash"></a>

-A named argument value hash is an Hash object that contains named argument values of a model object.
+A named argument value hash is a Hash object that contains named argument values of a model object.

 To access named argument value hashes, use the `Optarg::Model#named_args` method.